 - Year founded: 2003

-Tesla is the second-largest manufacturer of elective vehicles (EVs), behind only BYD Company (OTC:BYDD.Y) in China.
+Tesla is the second-largest manufacturer of electric vehicles (EVs), behind only BYD (OTC:BYDDY) in China.
 It has released several popular cars, most notably the Model Y, and it also makes solar roofs, solar panels, and its Powerwall integrated battery system.

-Although Tesla is the world's most valuable automaker, it faced a backlash in 2025 due to co-founder and CEO Elon Musk joining the Trump administration, sparking boycotts of Tesla dealerships and vandalism.
-Musk has since taken a step back from his work at the Department of Government Efficiency (DOGE).
+Tesla is the world's most valuable automaker.
+However, it faced backlash in 2025 due to co-founder and CEO Elon Musk's role in the Trump administration, which sparked boycotts of Tesla dealerships and vandalism.

 3. Home Depot